 - 4.5 There are two limits on external debt: the 'Operational Boundary' and the 'Authorised Limit'.
 Both are consistent with existing plans and the proposals in the budget report for capital expenditure and financing, and with approved treasury management policy statement and practices. - 4.6 These prudential indicators ensure that over the medium term, net borrowing (borrowings less investments) will only be for a capital purpose.
-Gross external borrowing should not, except in the short term, exceed the total of CFR in the preceding year plus the estimates of any additional CFR for 2022/23 and next two financial years.
-This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue purposes.

-4.7 The Operational Boundary is the limit beyond which external borrowing is not normally expected to exceed.
+Gross external borrowing should not, except in the short term, exceed the total of CFR in the preceding year plus the estimates of any additional CFR for 2023/24 and next two financial years.
+This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue purposes. - 4.7 The Operational Boundary is the limit beyond which external borrowing is not normally expected to exceed.
 In most cases this would link directly to the authority's plans for capital expenditure, its estimates for CFR and its estimate of cashflow requirements for the year for all purposes.
 The Council may need to borrow, this limit represents a contingency should the need arise.
+The additional headroom allows the Council to externalise borrowing currently covered by utilising cash reserves should interest rates reduce.

-Operational Boundary 2023/24 £m 2024/25 £m 2025/26 Estimate £m 2026/27 Estimate £m Borrowing 30.000 32.000 33.000 34.000
+Operational Boundary 2023/24 £m 2024/25 Estimate £m 2025/25 Estimate £m 2026/27 Estimate £m Borrowing 8.000 20.000 25.000 25.000